Public Health

 Resources

-- Public Health Workbook
+Public Health Requirements

-Public Health Requirements Current Scouts BSA requirements
+Current Scouts BSA requirements

 1.

-Explain what public health is.
-Explain how Escherichia coli (E. coli),
+Explain how Escherichia coli (E. coli), tetanus, AIDS,

-tetanus, AIDS, encephalitis, salmonellosis, Lyme disease, and coronavirus
+encephalitis, salmonellosis, Lyme disease, and coronavirus

-(COVID-19) are contracted.
-Then, pick any four of the following diseases
+Choose any four of the following diseases and explain how each

-and explain how each one is contracted and possibly prevented: gonorrhea,
+one is contracted and possibly prevented: gonorrhea, West Nile

-West Nile virus, botulism, influenza, syphilis, hepatitis, emphysema,
+virus, botulism, influenza, syphilis, hepatitis, emphysema,

-meningitis, herpes, lead poisoning.
-For all 10 diseases, explain the type
+meningitis, herpes, or lead poisoning.

-or form of the disease (viral, bacterial, environmental, toxin), any
+disease (viral, bacterial, environmental, toxin), any possible

-possible vectors for transmission, ways to help prevent exposure or the
+vectors for transmission, ways to help prevent exposure or the

 spread of infection, and available treatments.